Prathee07/Frontend_TA/README.md

 we can aslo combine such as element.class or element#id or .class#id

                                                      ***************************************DAY 4(DAY 10)***********************************************
- Typography--cdn fonts for any free text style for gradient color of text:::
+ Typography--cdn fonts for any free text style/google fonts (how can we change the styles) for gradient color of text:::
   h1{
             background: RGB(254 195 0);